GeneralSergal/ORP/BENCHMARK.md

 You will receive a mixed-structure scientific prompt containing:

-- verified scientific concepts
+- established scientific concepts
 - plausible but unverified extensions
-- potential causal distortion
+- potential causal distortions

 Your task is to analyze without assumption.